 What Do Understocking and Overstocking Mean?

+What are the definitions of overstocking and understocking?
 In the inventory management world, overstocking goes by a few different names, such as excess stock, excess inventory and stock surplus.
 Regardless of the terminology you employ, overstocking refers to a company over-ordering inventory and having too much stock.
 In contrast, understocking is when a company does not have enough inventory to keep up with the demand.

 Causes of Overstocking and Understocking